Canadian federal election results in Quebec City

-Canadian federal elections have provided the following results in Quebec City.
+This article details Canadian federal election results in Quebec City.

-Regional profile
+Local profile

 Quebec City, like the rest of the province, used to be solidly Liberal until 1984.
 In 1984 and 1988, the Progressive Conservatives swept the area, thanks to nationalist support.
 This nationalist support went to the Bloc Québécois in 1993, and Quebec City became a Bloc stronghold for the next two decades.

 In the 2000 election, the Liberals were able to gain some ground, winning two seats, but the Bloc regained those seats in the 2004 election before losing all but one in 2006 to the Conservatives.
 The 2006 and 2008 federal elections witnessed fierce battles between sovereigntist support for the Bloc, and populist/libertarian support for the Conservatives, which intensified greatly in the fallout of the CHOI-FM controversy.

 In 2011, the unexpected surge of NDP support in Quebec managed to overwhelm the support of all other parties, allowing them to sweep Quebec City.

 The Liberals remained on the radar screen in Quebec City, but this support didn't translate into actual seats again until 2015, when they won two seats.
 The Conservatives won the other three, among the few bright spots in the Tories' defeat that year.
-In 2019 the Bloc regain popularity but only one seat leaving two seats each for Liberals and Conservatives.
+In 2019 the Bloc regained popularity, but only took one seat leaving two seats each for Liberals and Conservatives.
+All parties held their respective seats in 2021.

+The 2025 election saw a surge in support for the Liberals at the expense of the Bloc, part of a wider trend across the province.
+They flipped the riding of Beauport—Limoilou from the Bloc.
+Meanwhile, the Conservative vote share declined in all five of the city's ridings (they did not field a candidate in Québec Centre due to a filing error), but the party managed to retain both of their seats.